 For some of the prettiest, most pristine hiking of your life head to Ivvavik National Park in Canada’s Yukon Territory, home to wild empty spaces and non-glaciated mountains.
 From the Imniarvik Base Camp there are a huge number of Ivvavik hiking opportunities, all on unmarked trails but with big vistas so it’s easy to find your way.

-These are the four fabulous Arctic hikes our group did while staying in Ivvavik National Park.
+These are the four fabulous Ivvavik hikes our group did while staying in Ivvavik National Park.